 Social media managers and marketers may assume that the biggest and most used hashtags will be the best for their campaign.
-However, everyone else is using those popular hashtags, too.
+However, everyone else is using those popular ones, too.
 You can easily get lost in the crowd because of the increased competition.

 So, what is the solution?

 You will notice that often some of the smaller hashtags get almost as many interactions as the primary ones.
-The key is to try different hashtags to see what works best for you with your audience—and even what will work best on each individual social media platform.
+The key is to try different ones to see what works best for you with your audience—and even what will work best on each individual social media platform.

-Another way to analyze which hashtags are the best fit for your brand is to see how others on the platform use them.
+Another way to analyze which are the best fit for your brand is to see how others on the platform use them.

 Hashtag searches can also give you ideas of other hashtags to try when publishers use multiple hashtags in their post.